opencobra/optlang/paper/paper.md

 # Summary

-Optlang is a Python package for solving mathematical optimization problems, i.e. maximizing or minimizing an objective function over a set of variables subject to a number of constraints.
-It provides a common native Python interface to a series of optimization tools, so different solver backends can used and changed in a transparent way.
+Optlang is a Python package implementing a modeling language for solving mathematical optimization problems, i.e. maximizing or minimizing an objective function over a set of variables subject to a number of constraints.
+It provides a common native Python interface to a series of optimization tools, so different solver backends can be used and changed in a transparent way.

-Optlang takes advantage of the symbolic math library SymPy [@Sympy] to allow objective functions and constraints to be easily formulated algebraically from symbolic expressions of variables.
-With optlang the user can thus focus on the science of formulating a problem without worrying about how to solve it.
+Optlang's object-oriented API takes advantage of the symbolic math library SymPy [@Sympy] to allow objective functions and constraints to be easily formulated algebraically from symbolic expressions of variables.
+Optlang targets scientists who can thus focus on formulating optimization problems based on mathematical equations derived from domain knowledge.

 Solver interfaces can be added by subclassing the 4 main classes of the optlang API (Variable, Constraint, Objective and Model) and implementing the relevant API functions.